FAQ

 What kind of music is performed at the Festival?

-Mostly a wide variety of concert (classical) music, although we also perform jazz, cross-over and other types of music.
+Mostly a wide variety of concert (classical) music, although we also sometimes perform jazz, cross-over, and other types of music.
+Repertoire runs the gamut from large symphony orchestra to small chamber ensembles, and from Baroque to contemporary.

 Close all open tabs